CodeAway/platform/README.md

 # ddp
-Report and all other documentation files for DDP
+Report and all other documentation files for Dual Degree Project